-"Was he there?
-Did he see?" where's the belt to your dress,"" but else the dead white the pearched her wast for The beto Finally, Sula stood up and allowed Nel to lead her away.
-62 "He said 'Always.
-Always'" "What?"
+Finally she stood up and allowed Nel to lead her away.
+"He said, 'Always.
+Always.' " "What?"
 Sula covered her mouth as they walked down the hill.
 Always.
 He had answered a question she had not asked, and its promise licked at her feet.
-A bargeman found '/ 'late that afternoon just as he was poling away from the shore, stuck in some rocks and weeds, his knickers ballooning about his legs.
-He would have left 'a.' him there, but noticed that it was child not an old black man as it first appeared, and he prodded the body loose, netted it, and hauled it aboard.
-He shook his head in disgust at the kind of parents who would drown their own children.
+A bargeman, poling away from the shore, found Chicken late that afternoon stuck in some rocks and weeds, his knickers ballooning about his legs.
+He would have left him there but noticed that it was a child, not an old black man, as it first appeared, and he prodded the body loose, netted it and hauled it aboard.
+He shook his head in disstate is and natured it aboard.
+He shook his head in dis-gust at the kind of parents who would drown their own children.
 When, he wondered, will those people ever be anything but animals, fit for nothing but substitutes for mules, only mules didn't kill each other the way niggers did.
 He dumped Chicken Little into a burlap sack and tossed him next to some egg crates and boxes of wool cloth.
-Later, sitting down to smoke on an empty lard tin, still bemused by God's curse and the terrible burden his own kind had of elevating Ham's sons, he suddenly became alarmed by the thought that the corpse in this heat would have a terrible odor which might get into the fabric of his woolen cloth.
-He dragged the sack away and hooked it over the side, so that Chicken's body was half in and half out of the water.
-Wiping the sweat from his neck, he reported his find to the sheriff at Porter's Landing who said they didn't have no niggers in their county, but that some lived in those hills cross the river, up above Medallion.
-The bargemen said he couldn't go all the way back there, it was every bit of two miles.
+Later, sitting down to smoke on an empty lard tin, still bemused by God's curse and the terrible burden his own kind had of elevating Ham's sons, he suddenly be-came alarmed by the thought that the corpse in this heat would have a terrible odor, which might get into the THIS PAGE ONE LINE SHORT fabric of his woolen cloth.
+He dragged the sack away and hooked it over the side, so that the Chicken's body was half in and half out of the water.
+Wiping the sweat from his neck, he reported his find to the sheriff at Porter's Landing, who said they didn't have no niggers in their county, but that some lived in those hill' cross the river, up above Medallion.
+The barge-mon said he couldn't go all the way back there, it was $\partial/$ every bit of two miles.
 The sheriff said whyn't he throw it on back into the water.
-The bargemen said he never should taken it out in the first place.
-Finally they got the man who ran the ferry twice a day to agree to take it over in the morning.
-That was why Chicken Little was missing for three days and didn't get to the embalmer's until the fourth day, by which time he was unrecognizable to almost everybody who once knew him, and even his mother wasn't deep down sure, except that it just had to be him since nobody could find him.
-When she saw his clothes laying on the table in the basement of the mortuary, her mouth snapped shut, and when 63 she saw his body it flew wide open and it was seven hours before she was able to close it and make the first sound.
-11 So the coffin was closed.
+The bargemon said he never $\partial/$ should, taken it out in the first place.
+Finally they go the man who can the ferry twice a day to agree to take it over Wiping the sweat from his neck, he reported his find man who ran the ferry twice a day to agree to take it over in the morning.
+That was why Chicken Little was missing for three days and didn't get to the embalmer's until the fourth day, by which time he was unrecognizable to almost everybody who once knew him, and even his mother wasn't deep down ure, except that it just had to be him since nobody could and, except that it just had to be him since nobody could find him.
+When she saw his clothes laying on the table in the basement of the mortuary, her mouth snapped shut, and when she saw his body her mouth flew wide open again and it was even hours before she was able to close it and make the first sound.
+So the coffin was closed.